imizik/Beat-Forge-AI/README.md

 # project-fit.ai
-Fitness Application Built off of chatGPT Api
+Fitness Application Built off of CHATGPT Api

 # what does it do?
 - creates workout plan catered to each specific persons needs